 The fan has Fluid Dynamic Bearings, which last much longer than cheaper sleeve bearings.
 It functions in three operational stages: Fanless Mode, Silent Mode, and Cooling Mode, according to the load and temperature of the power supply.

 Based on my experience, my research and the eXtreme Power Supply Calculator , it is estimated that this system will require at load (peak power), the following amount of Watts from the PSU:

-The minimum requirements are in Italic, while my recommendations for a PSU Watts Output (including overhead) are in Bold.
+The estimated loads are in Italic, while my recommendations for a PSU Watts Output (including overhead) are in Bold.